a-flyleaf/dragonotes/ref/guides.md

 - **[Gathering Reference](https://www1.flightrising.com/forums/gde/2317182)**

 	Maintained by a moderator, it's every*thing* you can get every*where.* Like the Database at a glance.
+(Somewhat outdated.)

 - **[How to Train Your Dragon, By Duke](https://www1.flightrising.com/forums/gde/1040710)**

 	Widely-considered **required reading** for anyone looking to use the Coliseum, for lack of official guidance.
-Although (as of this writing) it hasn't been updated since 2017, a *vast* majority of the information is still up-to-date, and it contains the **simplest builds for farming and fodder grinding**.
-(What do those terms mean? *~Read to find out~*)
+Although it hasn't been updated since 2017, a good chunk of information is still up-to-date, and it contains the **simplest builds for farming and fodder grinding**.

+	Thanks to the guide's infamy, the thread is still fairly active.
+Check out the newest pages for answers and links to more up-to-date info!

 - **[Image Assets](https://www1.flightrising.com/forums/gde/2135618)**

 	Most if not all **official high-quality assets** used throughout the site, including Coliseum backgrounds, jigsaw puzzles, and other hard-to-find images.
+(Somewhat outdated; people are still posting new assets in the thread.)

 ## Useful threads
 - **[Adopt-a-Dragon](https://www1.flightrising.com/forums/drt/2157925)** & **[Free Dragon Hub](https://www1.flightrising.com/forums/drt/1841235)**